AdobeDocs/analytics-platform.en/help/components/filters/seg-sequential-build.md

 ---
-description: Sequential filters are filters that use the THEN operator to define the sequence of filter conditions.
+description: Sequential segments are segments that use the THEN operator to define the sequence of segment conditions.
-title: Sequential filters
+title: Sequential segments
 feature: Filters
 exl-id: 64cb10b5-36f0-42c8-b687-ae5de5ced8b5
 ---
-# Sequential filters
+# Sequential segments

-You create sequential filters using the [!UICONTROL Then] logical operator between components, containers and components, or containers.
-The [!UICONTROL Then] logical operator implies that one filter condition occurs, followed by another.
+You create sequential segments using the [!UICONTROL Then] logical operator between components, containers and components, or containers.
+The [!UICONTROL Then] logical operator implies that one segment condition occurs, followed by another.